rockroman/mildew-detection-in-cherry-leaves/README.md

 14. Click 'Open App' to view your deployed live site.
 * **Your site is now live and accessible.**

-* The App live link is:
+* The App live link is:  [Powdery Mildew Detector](https://powdery-mildew-detector-fp-c8dd417a4db2.herokuapp.com/)

 ---